lgatto/lgatto.github.io/_posts/2015-07-14-ccp-lopit-hackathon.md

 of interest, but even with the gihub editor, this is not enough.
 Github issues enable to easily upload or drag and drop figures, but this is not available for regular markdown files.
-I did not have time to generate an issue per protein set, containing all the default descriptions and links, but this
-[should be possible](https://developer.github.com/v3/).
+I did not have time to generate a github issue per protein set, containing all the default descriptions and links, but this [should be possible](https://developer.github.com/v3/).